sp4wn-owner/Spawn/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your own security locally thus eliminating any potential access to your device(s) in the event of a security breach on Spawn or your own network.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
 Update the security parameters in the config.js on your Raspberry Pi.

 - Monetization
     &nbsp;&nbsp;&nbsp;&nbsp;- Transform your telepresence robots/devices into revenue-generating assets.
-We take 20% of token redemptions to maintain and grow the platform.
+Pay users for controlling your robot/device (i.e.remote telepresence gig) or charge them for access.
+We take a 20% fee from token redemptions to maintain and grow the platform.

 - Public/private access
     &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world, add a secret code for authenticated access, and toggle visibility in our live feed.
 Robots removed from the live feed can still be accessed at sp4wn.com/[username].
 Following the robot (clicking the star icon) will include it in your feed.